Approved by the Executive Committee on March 08, 2022 and ratified at Faculty meeting on May 19, 2022. Updated by Faculty of Medicine on 11/19/2021.

 Appeal of a Recommendation for Dismissal (Student Appeals Committee)

-When requested by the Dean of Medicine the Student Appeals Committee will consider student appeals of dismissal recommendations made by the Student Promotions Committee, the Honor Council, the School’s Deans’ Council, or other relevant committees empowered to make such recommendations.
+The Student Appeals Committee will consider student appeals of dismissal recommendations made by the Student Promotions Committee, the Honor Council, the School’s Deans’ Council, or other relevant committees empowered to make such recommendations.

 - The Office of Student Affairs and Admissions will notify the student in writing of a recommendation for dismissal.
 The notification will indicate the reasons for the recommendation and provide the student with an opportunity to request an appeal in writing within seven working days of receipt of the notice.
 Failure to request an appeal within the allotted time renders the recommendation final.